top of page

 • Determine the height of the chimney.
 If you're guessing, it's better to overestimate, so you have more than enough extra rope or piping to make sure the chimney brush can reach the entire length of the chimney.

-Buy chimney cleaning supplies.
+• Once you have measureed your flue, you can buy chimney cleaning supplies.
 Go to the hardware store and buy the following items in preparation for cleaning the chimney:

 • A chimney brush, either wire or plastic.
 Use your chimney's measurements to buy the right size